JakobAsslaender/2021_ISMRM_nonCartesianReconstruction_Exercises/README.md

 Join the live Q&A session if you have questions, or reach out via [email](mailto:jakob.asslaender@nyumc.org)!

 ### Run the exercises in the cloud
-A click on below button will start a virtual machine on a _binder_ server (can take a couple of minutes) and opens the notebook with the exercises in your browser:
+A click on the button below will start a virtual machine on a _binder_ server (can take a couple of minutes) and opens the notebook with the exercises in your browser:

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/JakobAsslaender/2021_ISMRM_nonCartesianReconstruction_Exercises/HEAD?urlpath=pluto/open?path=/home/jovyan/src/nonCart_PlutoNotebook.jl)